 Since a young age, Kyle Olson has had a passion for telling stories.
-At Age 15, Kyle won his first award at a film festival for a documentary on the Inauguration of President George W Bush.
-At age 30, Kyle won his first EMMY award for a WWII documentary.
+When he was just 14 years old, he started a video production company.
+At age 15, Kyle won his first award at a film festival for a documentary on the Inauguration of President George W Bush.
+At age 30, Kyle won his first EMMY award for a WWII documentary called "The Last Signal".

 To date, Kyle has clocked thousands of hours working on some of the biggest television shows and movies in the industry, including but not limited to: ENCORE!
-(Disney+), KEVIN HART: DON'T F**K THIS UP (Netflix), THE FOUR (FOX), THE ADVENTURES OF DR BUCKEYE BOTTOMS (National Geographic), THE GREAT CHRISTMAS LIGHT FIGHT (ABC), and countless live broadcasts at Disneyland (ABC / Disney).
+(Disney+), KEVIN HART: DON'T F**K THIS UP (Netflix), THE FOUR (FOX), THE ADVENTURES OF DR BUCKEYE BOTTOMS (National Geographic), AMERICA'S NEXT TOP MODEL (CW), THE GREAT CHRISTMAS LIGHT FIGHT (ABC), and countless live broadcasts at Disneyland (ABC / Disney).

 Through the years, Kyle has had the pleasure of traveling to 10+ countries and almost all 50 states to film world-class productions.
 While filming a Netflix documentary series, Kyle filmed in some of the largest entertainment venues in the world - including the Ziggo Dome (Amsterdam), Madison Square Garden (New York) and the famed O2 Arena (London).
 On Discovery's NAKED AND AFRAID, Kyle worked in some of the most remote locations working hard to ensure the safety of the crew; while also being mindful of preserving the precious ecosystems they were filming in.